-Note: DHCS identified the measures indicated with an asterisk () for stratification by race and ethnicity.
+Note: DHCS identified the measures indicated with an asterisk (\) for stratification by race and ethnicity.

 Recommendation 2.
 Ensure health care providers receive training to prevent and address IPV among pregnant and postpartum people.
-[MCPs]
+[MCPs, DHCS]

 People affected by IPV are likely to interact with health care providers (for example, nurses, physicians, or midwives), making this a critical opportunity to offer universal education, assessment, and response to IPV, even for those who do not disclose violence (see the following CUES description).
 Training health care providers on how to offer prevention education and response to IPV is an important intervention to improve providers' knowledge and self-perceived readiness to respond to IPV, and subsequently the care and health outcomes for IPV survivors.
 IPV advocacy organizations are well positioned to help health providers respond to IPV.
 MCPs should partner with IPV experts to offer trainings and continuing education.
 Universal education can prevent and assess for IPV and offer harm-reduction strategies and tailored care plans, including support getting to health care appointments or managing care if an abusive partner is interfering.
 Making warm referrals to local IPV programs can help mitigate the impact of these poor outcomes.
 Universal education is a best practice and, if combined with screening, can encompass a range of IPV experiences.
-The universal education approach centers equity and focuses on treating patients with respect by giving them key information about healthy and unhealthy relationships and where to get supports without requiring disclosure first.
-34,viii
+The universal education approach centers equity and focuses on treating patients with respect by giving them key information about healthy and unhealthy relationships and where to get supports without requiring disclosure first.34, viii

 Strategy 2.1.
 Adopt and provide training to health care providers on confidentiality, universal education, empowerment, and support (CUES).
-[MCPs] Despite implementation of the 2012 American College of Obstetricians and Gynecologists (ACOG) recommendation to screen for IPV during pregnancy and postpartum and the United States Preventive Services Task Force recommendation to screen women of reproductive age for IPV and provide or refer individuals who screen positive to support services, 35,36 screening rates remain low, with slightly more than one-quarter of pregnant people being screened during pregnancy.37 Many survivors do not disclose their experiences of IPV or delay disclosure; some survivors are more likely to disclose their experiences of IPV with friends or family viii Advocates are working to reform California's mandatory reporting law, which requires health care providers to report to local law enforcement if they provide medical services to a patient who they suspect may be suffering from a physical injury caused by a firearm or assaultive or abusive conduct.
+[MCPs] Despite implementation of the 2012 American College of Obstetricians and Gynecologists (ACOG) recommendation to screen for IPV during pregnancy and postpartum and the United States Preventive Services Task Force recommendation to screen women of reproductive age for IPV and provide or refer individuals who screen positive to support services, screening rates remain low, with slightly more than one-quarter of pregnant people being screened during pregnancy.
+Many survivors do not disclose their experiences of IPV or delay disclosure; some survivors are more likely to disclose their experiences of IPV with friends or family members than formally report to health care providers.
+Fear of judgment, shame, worries about data privacy issues, and concerns about child welfare involvement make disclosure challenging, and the disclosure itself can amplify a survivor's immediate risk of harm; thus, rates of disclosure in health care settings are much lower than the known prevalence of IPV.
+Therefore, screening in isolation is not a sufficient method to address or respond to IPV; universal education is essential, whether in combination with or in place of screening.
+In addition to universal education, MCPs can support health care providers to follow professional association guidelines for IPV screening during and after pregnancy by adopting and integrating a validated IPV screening tool, endorsed by IPV advocates, into the electronic health record.
+The US Preventive Services Task Force provides a detailed discussion of IPV screening tools.